 The global blood collection market size was valued at USD 8.50 billion in 2018 and is projected to register growth at a CAGR of 6.6% over the forecast period.
-Increasing prevalence of infectious diseases, mounting number of accident & trauma cases, and non-communicable diseases are the major factors contributing towards the market growth.
+Increasing prevalence of infectious diseases, a mounting number of accident & trauma cases, and non-communicable diseases are the major factors contributing towards the market growth.

 According to the World Health Organization 2018 statistics, each year approximately 15 million mortality cases of age group 30 to 69 years occur due to non-communicable diseases.
-Approximately 85% of these premature deaths occur in the middle and low-income countries.
+Approximately 85% of these premature deaths occur in middle and low-income countries.

 The American Stroke Association states that in 2018, around 836,546 deaths were recorded due to cardiovascular diseases.
 The same source states that around 2,300 individuals in the U.S. die due to cardiovascular diseases every day.
-Also, about 92.1 million individuals in the U.S. are estimated to be diagnosed with some form of heart ailment.
+Also, about 92.1 million individuals in the U.S. are estimated to be diagnosed with some form of a heart ailment.

 Rise in the number of accidents and trauma cases globally is another major factor driving the market.
 Blood collection products are required for the treatment of patients suffering from injuries due to trauma or accidents.
 According to the WHO in 2018, an estimated 1.35 million deaths occurred as a result of road accidents globally.
 The 2030 Agenda for Sustainable Development set a target to halve the number of deaths as well as injuries caused due to road traffic crashes globally by 2020.

 Increase in the number of approvals for technologically advanced products is anticipated to propel market growth during the forecast period.
 For instance, in February 2017, Seventh Sense Biosystems announced the FDA 510(k) clearance of TAP, which is a push-button blood collection device used for testing of HbA1c levels in patients diagnosed with prediabetes and diabetes.